AdamBSteele/spanner-pkb-benchmarking-tutorial/README.md

 A Regional Cloud Spanner instance is spread across three zones.
 In case of a zonal failure, Spanner will shift traffic from the downed zone to the remaining two zones.
 Any application running above the 65% CPU Utilization guidance should be prepared to modify instance provisioning and/or  application behavior to avoid overwhelming the remaining zones.
 If your application consistently runs above the published 65% guidance, consider employing an [Autoscaler](https://github.com/cloudspannerecosystem/autoscaler) to dynamically provision the application’s Spanner resources based on CPU load.

+### Configuring target QPS
+This benchmark allows you to set any number as the target QPS, so what number should you use?
+This will depend on your actual workload.
+For example, if you are just curious how far you can push Cloud Spanner, you can set this target QPS to an arbitrarily high number.
+YCSB will then issue as many QPS as Cloud Spanner can handle.
+Do note that this will push CPU utilization to 100% and the latency for each request may be well beyond that typical applications can handle.
+Another way to run this benchmark is to gradually ramp up QPS until latency numbers are beyond what your application can tolerate.
+For example, starting with X qps per node, and gradually ramp up till Y QPS while P50 < 5ms, P90 < 20ms and P99 latencies at < 200ms.

 ### Provisioning